-- 408.1 General.
-Existing plumbing systems undergoing repair shall not make the building less conforming than it was before the repair was undertaken. - 408.42 Materials.
-Plumbing materials and supplies shall not be used for repairs that are prohibited in the International Plumbing Code. - 408.23 Water closet replacement.
+408.1 General.
+Existing plumbing systems undergoing repair shall not make the building less conforming in compliance with the code than it was before the repair was undertaken.

+408.12 Materials.
+Plumbing materials and supplies shall not be used for repairs that are prohibited in the International Plumbing Code.

+408.23 Water closet replacement.
 The maximum water consumption flow rates and quantities for all replaced water closets shall be 1.6 gallons (6 L) per flushing cycle.